 Cover Type

-Life cover, trauma/critical illness cover, total permanent disability (TPD), and income protection are all affected by smoking status.
-Trauma cover may have especially high smoker loadings due to the strong link between smoking and conditions like heart attack, stroke, and cancer.
+Life cover, trauma (critical illness) cover, total permanent disability (TPD), and income protection are all affected by smoking status.
+Trauma cover may attract especially high smoker loadings due to the strong link between smoking and conditions like heart attack, stroke, and cancer.

 Key Things Smokers Should Know About Life Insurance